lse-ds105/ds105a-project-chadgpt/docs/index.md

 </body>
 </html>

 - One very intriguing finding is that Chinese cuisine is on average the healthiest cuisine out of the top 10 most popular ones.
 For all 6 indicators, values lie below the threshold significantly (except salt).
 Indian, Japanese and Thai cuisines also fare pretty well, with most indicators lying below the threshold.
-For the more health conscious students at LSE, Chinese cuisine may be the way to go!
+For the more health-conscious students at LSE, Chinese cuisine may be the way to go!
 - On the other hand, American, British and French cuisine stand out with higher sugar profiles, which might reflect the prevalence of sweetened foods and beverages in these diets, suggesting that these cuisines are more unhealthy.

 For all our fellow LSE students out there, when you move into your new accommodation next year, these 10 most-used ingredients are your move-in kitchen staples for you to become a meal prep monster!
 <iframe src="ingredient_frequency.html" style="width: 200px; height: 350px; border:none;"></iframe>